mattweidman/Manuel-1.0/README.md

 similar in length to a human arm.
 You can change the length by using shorter or longer T-slot extrusions (mine are 300 mm each).
 A shorter arm will vibrate less or be able to lift more.
-* This arm was designed to lift a payload of 1 kg with the length I used.
+* Using the length that I used, the arm can hold a 1 kg payload when extended.
 * All motors are from the [Dynamixel X](https://www.robotis.us/x-series/) series from Robotis.
 Robotis has excellent documentation and code resources, so it is fairly straightforward to control the joints with any of their